AbacatePay/abacatepay-nodejs-sdk/CONTRIBUTING.md

-# Contribution Guide - AbacatePay NodeJS SDK
+# Contribution Guide - AbacatePay {LANGUAGE} SDK

-First and foremost, thank you for considering contributing to the AbacatePay NodeJS SDK!
+First and foremost, thank you for considering contributing to the AbacatePay {LANGUAGE} SDK!
 We truly appreciate your time and effort in helping make our SDKs even better.

 This guide presents a set of guidelines for contributing to this project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.